We want our MTV!

 Okay.

+So we're talking about MTV.
 I don't think there's many people out there who don't know what MTV is.

 It's a global juggernaut, or it certainly was at one point in time.

 It's not true, but it's close enough that you might as well just say, fine, we'll go with that as the definition.
+Yeah, for sure.

 And this was not the beginning of music videos.

 Music videos were, MTV did not create the music videos.
+They just were the first channel.

+Well, that's not even true either.
 So I'm just going to shut up now.

-Some people point to the song Chantilly Lace from 1958 from The Big Bopper as maybe the first music video because it was not just a film of a band playing their song, but there was some performative theatrics to it.
+Some people point to the song Chantilly Lace from 1958 from the Big Bopper as maybe the first music video because it was not just a film of a band playing their song, but there was some performative theatrics to it.

 I saw one earlier by 16 years with Cab Calloway doing Mini the Moocher.
+Yeah.

-Well, the Beatles are who people usually point to as kind of starting out the music video thing where they showed the band doing other things and they were a little more elaborate and had different scenes and you could see those on top of the pops on BBC or the Ed Sullivan show.
+Well, the Beatles are who you people usually point to as kind of starting out the music video thing where where they showed the band doing other things and they were a little more elaborate and had different scenes.

-And then that Bohemian Rhapsody video from Queen from 1975 was one of the big ones and they expressly did that so they didn't have to lip-sync a performance on top of the pops.
+And then that Bohemian Rhapsody video from Queen from 1975 was one of the big ones.
+And they expressly did that so they didn't have to lip-sync a performance on Top of the Pops.

+And that's a full eight years before MTV came out.
 So that was like a definitive music video that they played on MTV for like decades to come.

 It was just a great video.